 Some are darker than others.
 The darker type is better in milk than the light fawn

-Shoulders are strong, broad and well set to the chest.
-Hump is very well developed in males and is placed in the center of the back.
+Barela camels have muscular bodies with dome-shaped heads.
+The head is heavy, with a well-defined looking.
+The neck is medium-sized with a marked curve.
+Eyes are bright, round with an alert look, and are protruding.
+The nose is thick, lips pendulous and ears are rounded and coarse.
+Shoulders are strong, broad, and well set to the chest.
+The hump is very well developed in males and is placed in the center of the back.
 The chest pad is well developed and its touching ground evenly shows good confirmation.
-Legs are strong, bony, stout and well separated so that legs do not rub while walking.
+Legs are strong, bony, stout, and well separated so that legs do not rub while walking.
 Hind legs are slightly weaker than forelegs and are inward curved.
-The foot pads are medium sized and soft.
-The milk vein is zigzag, wide and prominent.
-Milking capacity of the female camel is around 10 liters in an ordinary grazing system.
+The footpads are medium-sized and soft.
+The milk vein is zigzag, wide, and prominent.
+The milking capacity of the female camel is around 10 liters in an ordinary grazing system.
 The selected and well-fed animals can produce up to 35 kg of milk per day with a lactation yield of up to 12,000 kg.

 Photostory of Brela Camel from Cholistan